SudoJvck/Python-Projects-For-Beginners/README.md

 # Python-Projects-For-Beginners
 Python Projects for Beginners

-These are great projects for begginer level Python students.
+These are great projects for beginner level Python students.
 I will update periodically throughout my career in order to assit any student after me.

 Requirements: